 This is ostensibly about food, but read and think about parenting in general, and specifically Christian parenting of the strict sort, where it seldom is grasped that the function of the father is to GIVE.
-And the level of his giving is what distinguishes him from a sperm-donor.
+And giving that isn’t jovial (love that word) doesn’t touch the receiver as a gift.

 BLOG and MABLOG

 What are fathers called to?
 Fathers give.
 Fathers protect.
 Fathers bestow.
 Fathers yearn and long for the good of their children.
 Fathers delight.
 Fathers sacrifice.
 Fathers are jovial and open-handed.
 Fathers create abundance, and if lean times come they take the leanest portion themselves and create a sense of gratitude and abundance for the rest.
 Fathers love birthdays and Christmas because it provides them with yet another excuse to give some more to the kids.
 When fathers say no, as good fathers do from time to time, it is only because they are giving a more subtle gift, one that is a bit more complicated than a cookie.
 They must include among their gifts things like self-control and discipline and a work ethic, but they are giving these things, not taking something else away just for the sake of taking.
 Fathers are not looking for excuses to say no. Their default mode is not no.